 What education is needed to become a licensed Naturopathic doctor?

 Naturopathic doctors (ND) attend 4-year post-baccalaureate naturopathic medical schools.

-The school I attended was founded in 1956, and is called the National College of Naturopathic Medicine (NCNM), in Portland, Oregon.
+The school I attended was founded in 1956, and is called the National University of Naturopathic Medicine (NUNM), in Portland, Oregon.
 It is the oldest federally and regionally accredited naturopathic school in the country.

 We are trained to become general practitioners (GPs), and similar to other family physicians, we prescribe pharmaceutical medications, order lab work, and perform minor surgery.

 What is the difference between a ND (Naturopathic doctor) and a MD (Medical doctor)?